Mosimane guides Al Ahly to record-extending ninth Caf Champions League title | Goal.com

 Pitso Mosimane's Al Ahly were crowned 2019/20 Caf Champions League winners after securing a 2-1 win over Zamalek in the final at Cairo International Stadium on Friday night.

-The Red Devils' two goals were scored by Amr El Sulaya and Mohamed "Afsha" Magdi, while Mahmoud Shikabala netted what proved to be the White Knights' consolation goal.
+The Red Devils' two goals were scored by Amr El Sulaya and Mohamed 'Afsha' Magdi, while Mahmoud Shikabala netted the White Knights' first-half equalising goal.

 Mosimane was hoping to become the eighth coach to win more than one Caf Champions League title having clinched his maiden trophy during his time with Mamelodi Sundowns in 2016.